GearHost/Docs/connect-to-sql-server.md

-Connecting to your SQL Server database using Microssoft SQL Server Management Studio 2014 (SSMS)
+Connecting to your SQL Server Database
 ====

 First you will need SQL Server Management Studio which is free.
 You can download Sql Server Management Studio using the following link from Microsoft: